hash-define-organization/Newbies-2023/README.md

 # Web

-#### :dart: Contributors can list PRs for basic website clones ,beginner web projects and webpage
+#### :dart: Contributors are welcome to list their pull requests for simple website clones, beginner web projects, and web pages.

 # Android

-#### :dart: Contributors can list PRs for basic android
+#### :dart: Contributors can list their pull requests for basic android projects.

 # 🌟Getting started